Vincent Rey has seen it all in Bengals-Steelers.

 Cincinnati Bengals host practice at Paul Brown Stadium Practice Fields 10/16/2017

-“This game means a lot.
-Let's not take that out of there -- it means a lot,” said Iloka, who has emerged from enough of these tense, taut tinderboxes to know it does no good to sugar coat grime.
-“We don't want to lose because of the media or the fans.
+"This game means a lot.
+Let's not take that out of there -- it means a lot," said Iloka, who has emerged from enough of these tense, taut tinderboxes to know it does no good to sugar coat grime.
+"We don't want to lose because of the media or the fans.
 We don't want to lose because we know what this means to us in terms of trying to make it to the playoffs.
 That alone is enough motivation for us.
 Anytime we lose, we're pissed off and we're down on ourselves for a while because we know you have to beat your division opponents to set yourself up for success come the end of the year.
 The way the division's set up, everyone's in that race come week 14, week 15.
-These kind of games matter.”<br> <br> But they’ve also been around long enough to have seen the Bengals play the Steelers far too tight.<br>
+These kind of games matter."

-But it’s big.
-The vets know it and the kids will soon know it.<br>
+But it's big.
+The vets know it and the kids will soon know it.

 Marvin Lewis Community Fund hosts Hometown Huddle at the Life Learning Center 10/17/2017